JamieDavis2016/My-100-Days-Of-Code/log.md

 ### Day 45: 27 March, 2019
 **Today's progress**: Time spent: 1hr

+Going to try and make more CSS navbars and then go to bodies etc and hopefully with this I will progress quicker at making websites with pure css! :)
+Felt good to be able to make a navbar with only a bit of searching etc

+##Tweet Message:
+Day46:
+Thoughts: Done a fair bit of messing around with css and remembering how important the damn box model is to remember - created my navbar for my portfolio but may change over time, creating this all with pure css rather than using a framework!
+#100daysofcode #FreeCodeCamp

+### Day 45: 27 March, 2019
+**Today's progress**: Time spent: 1hr

 Going to try and sit and write more CSS and learn CSS and HTML at a much deeper level!
 As I was trying to write my portfolio and shows that I was still not capable of doing so

 ##Tweet Message: